About the California Interagency Council on Homelessness

 The council shall meet with the Advisory Committee at least twice a year, and a representative of the Advisory Committee shall participate in Quarterly Council Meetings.

-The California Interagency Council on Homelessness (Cal ICH) is currently recruiting individuals with lived experience of homelessness to serve on the Cal ICH Lived Experience Advisory Board (LEAB).
-The LEAB will include people with lived experiences of homelessness in California, to inform a broad range of Council decisions, priorities, and actions in coordination with the Advisory Committee and Cal ICH Working Groups.
+The California Interagency Council on Homelessness (Cal ICH) seeks to strengthen partnerships with individuals with lived experiences of homelessness through the formation of this Lived Experience Advisory Board (LEAB).
+LEAB members serve to inform a broad range of decisions of the Council and member departments to ensure systems, programs, and decisions are deeply informed by individuals with lived experience of homelessness.
+The Cal ICH LEAB works in coordination with the Advisory Committee and Cal ICH Working Groups.

-The Cal ICH LEAB will meet monthly beginning in Fall 2023.
+- The Cal ICH LEAB will begin to meet monthly in Fall 2023.

 Meeting information for the Cal ICH Council and Advisory Committee.